 American president Donald Trump carrying out his election promise of scrapping the global agreement for the protection of the global climate simply carves this out as clearly as if it was a chapter in a Donald Duck cartoon: how the governments of the rich part of the world are betraying that poorer part of humanity which is at risk of becoming climate victims and climate refugees.

-So is Trump’s decision to pull out of the Paris climate agreement really as big a blow to the transition as some people are crying it out in social media, or is this just Trump being stupid as usual, because his honesty in this case will cost American jobs and credibility?
+In other words, is Trump’s decision to pull out of the Paris climate agreement really as big a blow to the transition as some people are crying it out in social media, or is this just Trump being stupid as usual, because his keeping his word from the election-promise in this case will cost American jobs and credibility?

-Saying you will commit to the Paris Agreement and then doing nothing, or even the opposite, as we are seeing the Australian government doing it, “beating about the bush” and quietly subsidising the fossil industry with billions of dollars, would probably have been diplomatically smarter – but in the real world, with the climate impacts hitting us harder and harder as the years go by, is that any better?
+Saying you will commit to the Paris Agreement and then doing nothing, or even the opposite, as we are seeing the Australian government doing it, “beating about the bush” and quietly subsidising the fossil industry with billions of dollars, would probably have been a diplomatically smarter move for Trump – but in the real world, with the climate impacts hitting us harder and harder as the years go by, is that any better at all?

 Australians can thank their state and federal governments for having one of the world’s oldest, dirtiest and least efficient fleets of power stations, more than 20 of them coal-fired.
 Burning coal produces more than 30 toxic substances, including lead, mercury and fine particles that penetrate deep into our lungs, causing serious health problems.